 Members can do their PF balance check with UAN number using the following methods:

-To find your PF account number, you can call at toll free number For any queries, grievances, or any other service related to your EPF account, you can contact the customer care toll-free number 18001-18005 from 9:15 AM to 5:45 PM.
+To find the PF account number, you can call at toll free number For any queries, grievances, or any other service related to your EPF account, you can contact the customer care toll-free number 18001-18005 from 9:15 AM to 5:45 PM or call 14470.

 The Employee Provident Fund (EPF) is a vital source of retirement income, and understanding your Universal Account Number (UAN) is key to managing it.
 Knowing how to find your EPF number allows you to easily check your balance and withdraw funds when needed.
 It's important to familiarize yourself with your PF account number, as it simplifies withdrawals, especially after leaving your employer.
 Delaying this could complicate the process later.